detomon/godot-blipkit/doc/classes/BlipKitTrack.md

 ### `void add_divider(name: String, tick_interval: int, callable: Callable)`

-Adds a divider with `name` which is called every multiple number of *ticks*.
+Adds a divider with `name` which calls `callable` every multiple number of *ticks* given by `tick_interval`.
 For callbacks to be called, [`BlipKitTrack`](BlipKitTrack.md) has to be attached to an [`AudioStreamBlipKit`](AudioStreamBlipKit.md) (see [`attach()`](#void-attachplayback-audiostreamblipkit)).
 Callbacks are called in the same order as they are added.

 `callable` does not receive any arguments and should return an `int` indicating whether to change the tick interval.
 If `callback` returns `0`, the tick interval is not changed and `callable` is called again after the same number of ticks.
 If `callback` returns a value greater than `0`, the tick interval is permanently changed and `callable` is called next after the returned number of ticks.
+If `callback` returns a value less than `0`, the divider is removed.

-**Note:** Callbacks are called from the audio thread, they should run as fast as possible to prevent distorted audio.
-Consider using `Object.call_deferred()` for functions which are expensive to run or not time critical.
+**Note:** Callbacks are called from the audio thread and should run as fast as possible to prevent distorted audio.
+Consider using `Object.call_deferred()` for functions which are expensive to run or should run on the main thread.

 **Note:** `callback` is called for the first time on the next tick.